JonaRhood/react-appointment-project/README.md

 ## ✏️ &nbsp; <a id="project-overview">Project Overview</a>

-The objective was to create a React-based web application for managing appointments and contacts, where the user can add, view, and delete appointments.
+The primary objective of this project was to create a React-based web application that enables users to manage both appointments and contacts.
+This involves building a user interface and functionality to handle a variety of tasks related to scheduling and contact management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💿 &nbsp; <a id="features">Features</a>

-- **Contact Form** Provide a form for users to input details about a new contact, including name, phone number and email.
+- **Contact Form:** Provide a form for users to input details about a new contact, including name, phone number and email.
-- **Contact List** Display a list of contacts with details such as name, phone number and email.
+- **Contact List:** Display a list of contacts with details such as name, phone number and email.
 - **Appointment Form:** Provide a form for users to input details about a new appointment, including title, contact, date and time.
 - **Appointment List:** Display a list of scheduled appointments with details such as title, contact, date and time.
 - **Delete Contact:** Enable users to remove contacts from the list